Battle of Somerset: Results

 Pegram retreated south of the Cumberland River leaving behind horses and much of his confiscated cattle.
+Confederate casualties numbered at least 10 killed and many dozens captured, while Union forces lost around 10 killed and 25 wounded.

 The defeat brought a significant amount of tension between Pegram and his subordinates.

 Gillmore's first independent field command was a success, though he continued to express interest in artillery and coastal service.
 General-in-Chief Henry W. Halleck transferred Gillmore to South Carolina for a proposed campaign against Charleston, South Carolina.